5 ways to get fit this year

-For one thing, the National College Health Assessment survey revealed recently that only around 37 per cent of Concordia students are meeting recommended exercise levels.
+For one thing, the National College Health Assessment survey revealed recently that only 40.3 per cent of Canadian students are meeting recommended exercise levels.

-Why wait for the January crush?
+Why wait for the back-to-school crush?
 It’s never too early to start getting in shape.
 Here are five key pieces of advice from Concordia’s health and fitness experts:

 1. Leave your comfort zone